rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.5 Roster size

-Each team must have 4 or more players on the roster, and no more than 6.
+Each team must have four or more players on the roster, and no more than six.

 ### 3.6 Other limits